 This is the most unadulterated region of Texas, with limited pollution of any kind—air, noise, or light.
-There’s a reason why the Davis Mountains were chosen as the site for McDonald Observatory—there are no big city lights to mute the views of the night skies.
-El Paso is 200 miles away from Fort Davis, Dallas, 501 miles, and San Antonio, 402 miles.
-The closest city of any size is the oil town of Odessa, and it’s 149 miles away.
+There’s a reason why the Davis Mountains were chosen as the site for McDonald Observatory—no big city lights mute the views of the night skies.
+El Paso is 200 miles away, Dallas, 500 miles, and San Antonio, 400 miles.
+The closest city of any size is the oil town of Odessa, and that’s 149 miles away.

 There is civilization here, but in small doses.
 Charming little towns are sprinkled throughout the area, but the acreage of these settlements is way out numbered by that of wide-open spaces.
 Fort Davis, for example, stretches just one mile, and most of the businesses along the main road (Highway 118) are family-owned.
-The town had changed hardly at all in the intervening years between our visits.
+We found that the town has changed hardly at all in the intervening years between our visits.

 Things to do in Fort Davis

-We toured Fort Davis army post of course and also went to McDonald Observatory, which sits atop Mt.
+We of course toured the Fort Davis army post, a small National Historic Site that offers a fascinating glimpse into Texas history.
+We also went to McDonald Observatory, which sits atop Mt.
 Locke and has some of the largest telescopes in the world.
 We spent several hours there, taking a tour of the telescopes and going to a solar viewing, and then we returned later that evening to attend a Star Party.
 What a fantastic experience!
-I’ll talk more about both of these sites in upcoming posts.

 Fort Davis offers a few other interesting sites that we didn’t get to visit: the Overland Trail Museum, the historic Prude Ranch, and the Chihuahuan Desert Nature Center, home to the Chihuahuan Desert Research Institute.